 Test 3 – Acronyms

-When your website is an acronym instead of a word you say the individual letters.
+When your website is an acronym instead of a word, you say the individual letters.
 The letters “b” “c” “d” “e” “g” “p” “t” “v” and “z” all sound the same over a bad radio connection.
-Buy domains with words not letters whenever possible.
+Buy domains with words, not letters, whenever possible.
+Not only this, but an acronym can make your website harder to remember.
+Two words are easier to remember than four unrelated letters.

 - ccsa.info (potential fail)